-Pupils applying to join Years 7 to 10 there are four stages: verbal and non-verbal reasoning, quantitative skills, and spatial assessments; as well as creative writing tasks.
-An interview with the Head of Senior School will be required in some instances.
-This is a general interview to explore the pupil's interests, attitude to school life, personal qualities, ability to contribute to the College community, support available at home and any other relevant information
+For pupils applying to join Years 7 to Year 10, there are four stages: verbal and non-verbal reasoning, quantitative skills and spatial assessments, as well as creative writing tasks.
+An interview with the Head of Senior School may be required in some instances.
+This is a general interview to explore the pupil's interests, attitude to school life, personal qualities, ability to contribute to the College community, support available at home and any other relevant information.

-Applications for the Sixth Form will be based on a combination of CAT4 verbal, non-verbal, quantitative, and spatial ability reasoning skills assessments; a meeting with the Head of 6th Form; character references and predicted IGCSE grades; copies of assessed mock Mathematics and analytical IGCSE papers.
-From the initial entry assessment, pupils will be benchmarked against international standards.
+Applications for the Sixth Form will be based on a combination of CAT4 verbal, non-verbal, quantitative and spatial ability reasoning skills assessments; a meeting with the Head of Sixth Form; character in addition to IGCSE subject grades.